gabrielbribeiroo/DataStructure_UFPB/README.md

-# Data Structures
+# Data Structures 1

 ## 📚 Overview
-This repository contains practical exercises from the **Data Structures** course, developed in the C programming language.
+This repository contains practical exercises from the **Data Structures 1** course, developed in the C programming language.
 The code explores and implements core data structures commonly used in computer science.

 ## 🎯 Learning Objectives
 - 📂 **Data organization**: Understand how to manipulate and access data using different structures (list, queue, stack, and tree).